 THE FIRST SIGNS OF PREGNANCY

 These first signs of pregnancy might just surprise you!
-Some you may be familiar with and might be new to you.
+Some you may be familiar with and some that might be new to you.

 Women’s bodies react very differently during the first trimester of pregnancy but for all women, there will be some type of sign that will indicate pregnancy even if it is barely noticeable.